-The audited statement of accounts were issued on 27 September 2023.
-Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+The unaudited Statement of Accounts were issued on 27 September 2023.
+Where events taking place before this date provided information about the conditions existing at 31 March 2023, the figures in the financial statements and notes would be adjusted in all material respects to reflect the impact of this information.
+The financial statement and notes would not be adjusted for events which took place after 31 March 2023 if they provide information that is relevant to an understanding of the Council's financial position but do not relate to conditions at that date.